benjaminpope/trappist/README.md

 ### Lightcurves made with k2p2 (raw photometry: https://arxiv.org/abs/1504.05199) and k2sc (detrending: https://github.com/OxES/k2sc)

+This is an *extremely* preliminary stab at a K2 lightcurve of TRAPPIST-1 - we haven't manually gone through and checked everything is right - but we are motivated to release what we have now by rumours on social media of a TRAPPIST-1h discovery already.
+We will hopefully improve on this in future if there is interest and welcome feedback on this lightcurve.

+GP fit to long cadence data via usual k2sc pipeline, taking centroids instead of WCS information though.
+GP fit to short cadence data using unpublished Aigrain+ method which divides it up into chunks, processes each one separately, and stitches together.
+All mistakes Ben Pope's entirely.

 ### Contributors: Rasmus Handberg, Tim White, Benjamin Pope, Suzanne Aigrain

 If you like our work, please cite k2sc